kevinwanjohi123/calculator/README.md

 ## Setup instructions

-The project uses cascade style sheets and javascripts to run.
+The project uses cascade style sheets and javascript functions to run.

 ---

-##
+## Behaviour Driven Development

+ context- This is the starting state where the application uses functions to take user data.
+ ---
+ Events- This is where the user inputs his data into the application.
+ ---
+ Outcomes- Point where users gets feedback of his Akan Ghanaian name.